datamol-io/molfeat/README.md

 is lazy, external checkpoint licences are explicit, and official representations are covered by integration tests.

-HTTP model downloads work with published Datamol 0.12.5; they no longer require an unreleased dependency.
+HTTP model downloads use the required Datamol 0.13 series; they no longer require an unreleased dependency.
 SELFIES support is explicit, and InChI decoding now returns SMILES instead of silently failing.